-128 eligible patients were assessed during the study period and 112 patients were included (Figure 1).
-A scatter plot of serum 25-hydroxyvitamin D, cathelicidin and beta defensin-2 levels are shown in Figure 2.
-25-hydroxyvitamin D levels were
+A total of 128 eligible patients were assessed during the study period and 112 patients were included (Fig. 1).
+A scatter plot of serum 25-hydroxyvitamin D, cathelicidin and beta-defensin-2 levels are shown in Figure 2.
+The 25-hydroxyvitamin D levels were available for all included patients.
+After routine tests were done, 12 and 9 patients had insufficient serum for beta-defensin-2 and cathelicidin analyses, respectively.

-Characteristics of the study population are shown in table 1.
-The 18 patients who were taking vitamin D supplements had higher 25-hydroxyvitamin D levels than those who were not (median values 85 nmol/L and 51 nmol/L respectively, p=0.002 by Wilcoxon rank-sum test).
-Overall, 44% of patients were deficient in 25-hydroxyvitamin D with levels <50nmol/L, and 15% were severely deficient with levels <30nmol/L. Vitamin D levels tended to be lower among patients admitted earlier in the study (during July compared to October).
+Characteristics of the study population are shown in Table 1.
+The 18 patients who were taking vitamin D supplements had higher 25-hydroxyvitamin D levels than those who were not (median values 85 nmol/L and 51 nmol/L, respectively, P = 0.002 by Wilcoxon rank-sum test).
+Overall, 44% of patients were deficient in 25-hydroxyvitamin D with levels <50 nmol/L, and 15% were severely deficient with levels <30 nmol/L. Vitamin D levels tended to be lower among patients admitted earlier in the study (during July compared with October).

-25-hydroxyvitamin D levels were not correlated with either serum cathelicidin (rho=-0.002, p=0.99) or beta defensin-2 (rho=-0.05, p=0.65).
-Nor were cathelicidin levels correlated with beta defensin-2 levels (rho=0.02, p=0.82).
+25-hydroxyvitamin D levels were not correlated with either serum cathelicidin (rho = -0.002, P = 0.99)

+Figure 2 Scatter plot of serum 25-hydroxyvitamin D, cathelicidin and beta-defensin-2 levels.